 If the student is determined to have a legitimate emergency that requires a move out prior to the end of the semester, the host family must return pro-rate any remaining portion of the rent.

-Unauthorized move outs include, but are not limited to the following: moving in with friends, moving to an apartment, moving out without giving 30-day notice (except in emergencies).
+Unauthorized move outs include, but are not limited to the following: moving in with friends, moving to an apartment, moving out before the 30-days notice (except in emergencies).

 If a student moves out for the above reasons, they forfeit the rent for the remaining contract period.
 This is explained to the student prior to their move into your home.